Raghuveer22/ResumeBuilderApi/README.md

 2. Send a POST request to `http://localhost:8080/resume` with the necessary data in the request body to generate a resume in PDF format and the view is hosted at `http://localhost:3000`
-Please note that the API is intended to be consumed programmatically and does not have a dedicated user interface.
-It is recommended to use tools like Postman or cURL to interact with the API endpoints programmatically.

 ## Unit Testing